bbauska/zombiePolitics/README.md

 unfolding in real-time.
-Such a cultural fascination with proliferating images of the living hyper-dead and unrelenting human catastrophes that extend from a global economic meltdown to the earthquake in Haiti to the ecological disaster caused by the oil spill in the Gulf of Mexico signals a shift away fiom the hope that accom­ panies the living to a politics of cynicism and despair.
-The macabre double move­ ment between “the dead that walk”2 and those who are alive but are dying and suffering cannot be understood outside of the casino capitalism that now shapes every aspect of society in its own image.
+Such a cultural fascination with proliferating images of the living hyper-dead and unrelenting human catastrophes that extend from a global economic meltdown to the earthquake in Haiti to the ecological disaster caused by the oil spill in the Gulf of Mexico signals a shift away from the hope that accom­panies the living to a politics of cynicism and despair.
+The macabre double move­ment between "the dead that walk"2 and those who are alive but are dying and suffering cannot be understood outside of the casino capitalism that now shapes every aspect of society in its own image.
 A casino capitalist zombie politics views competition as a form of social combat, celebrates war as an extension of politics,